hh-devops-2026/6-climate-ci/README.md

 >
 > For this assignment, Python coding skills are not required.
 If you encounter linting errors, carefully review the logs and follow the instructions provided

-Your mission is to build and test this automation pipeline using GitHub Actions.
+Your mission, if you choose to accept it, is to build and test this automation pipeline using GitHub Actions.
+It may be a good idea to first experiment with the commands and run them either locally or in a Docker container to understand how everything works.
+Once you are familiar with the commands, you can proceed to implement the CI pipeline.

 ## Steps